Beneficial Insect — Assassin Bug

 The assassin bug female lays eggs several times during the warm season.
 The eggs are oval and

 brown and are usually attached to the underside of a leaf.
-The larva are similar in appearance to the
+The larva is similar in appearance to the

 adults and have the same long body.
 They do not have wings and must go through four to seven